What is the Expanded Accounting Equation?

 Assets = Liabilities + Shareholder’s Equity

 The fundamental accounting equation is debatably the foundation of all accounting, specifically the double-entry accounting system and the balance sheet.
 Double-entry accounting is the concept that every transaction will affect both sides of the accounting equation equally, and the equation will stay balanced at all times.
-Double-entry accounting is seen when doing journal entries of any kind.
+Double-entry accounting is used for journal entries of any kind.

-- Assets are resources a company has that hold value.
+- Assets are resources a company has that hold a future benefit.
 Assets are found by combining all current assets with all non-current assets.
 Common examples of assets include cash, accounts receivable, machinery, land, and prepaid expenses.

 - Liabilities are obligations of a company to pay money owed to a lender as a result of a previous transaction.
 The liability total can be found by adding all current liabilities with all long-term debts and other obligations.
 Common examples of liabilities include accounts payable, taxes owed, and bank loans.